3 Day Itinerary in the Faroe Islands

 Another way to get to this amazing attraction is by hiking from the nearby village of Bøur to Gásadalur.
 In Bøur you will also see the stunning Tindhólmur.
 It is an absolutely beautiful three hour hiking trip which takes you through valleys, up mountain slopes and to incredible streams.
 The hike is demanding.

 The visual impact is immense.
-The valley ends at a precipitous brink more than 300 feet or 100 metre above the sea; in crossing this brink the river Dalsá becomes the magnificent Múlafossur waterfall.
+The valley ends at a precipitous brink more than 100 m (300 ft) above the sea; in crossing this brink the river Dalsá becomes the magnificent Múlafossur Waterfall.

 When in Gásadalur, follow the tail to the spot where you will get an amazing view of Múlafossur.
 This unique waterfall looks great in all kinds of weather.
 If it is raining or the fog is thick, this is a must-see place in the Faroe Islands.

-Streymoy is the largest of the Faroe Islands.
+Streymoy Island is the largest of the Faroe Islands.
 Due to its central position it is also the principal island.
-As the channels separating Streymoy from Vágar and Eysturoy are narrow, these three islands often appear as a continuous land mass.
+As the channels separating Streymoy Island from Vágar Island and Eysturoy Island are narrow, these three islands often appear as a continuous land mass.

 This is the mainland.
-With the bridge across Sundini connecting Streymoy Island to Eysturoy Island and the sub-sea tunnel under Vestmannasund to Vágar Island, this is the main area in the Faroe Islands.
+With a bridge across the Sundini Strait and a sub-sea tunnel under the Tangafjørður Fjord connecting Streymoy Island to Eysturoy Island and one sub-sea tunnel under Vestmannasund linking Streymoy Island to Vágar Island and a third one connecting Streymoy Island to Sandoy Island, this is the main area in the Faroe Islands.

 The Mountain Road Oyggjarvegur

 The Oyggjarvegur passes through Mjørkadalur – the foggy valley – with high mountainsides.
-A turfed roof large enough to provide grazing for a cow or two helps the only jail in the Faroe Islands blend with the scenery.
+A turfed roof large enough to provide grazing for a sheep family helps the only jail in the Faroe Islands blend with the scenery.
 For prisoners this is quite a satisfying place to be.
 The turf-roofed jail is a pleasing sight and shows how well the traditional style suits large buildings as well.

-Head from Oyggjavegur towards Hvalvík where a road branches off to the north-west through the long Saksunardalur.
+Head from Oyggjarvegur towards Hvalvík where a road branches off to the north-west through the long Saksunardalur.
 It is surrounded by high mountains with several waterfalls.

 Secluded Hamlet Saksun

 The small village of Saksun is a romantic place drawing people from everywhere.
-It is shut in by towering mountains peaks that give to Saksun a certain mystery, a feeling of untouched remoteness.
+It is shut in by towering mountain peaks that give to Saksun a certain mystery, a feeling of untouched remoteness.

 Fossá Waterfall

 From Saksun head back to Hvalvík and further north.
 You are now heading towards the largest waterfall in the Faroe Islands, the impressive Fossá Waterfall.
-It so happens that the waterfall is just beside the road to Tjørnuvík and you will litterally cross the the bridge over Fossá Waterfall.
+It so happens that the waterfall is just beside the road to Tjørnuvík and you will literally cross the bridge over Fossá Waterfall.

 There is a rank just beside the bridge.
 Stop for a moment and enjoy this extraordinary waterfall with its two levels.
 Fossá Waterfall is one of the biggest attractions in the Faroe Islands.